 32. Sites that make the first page on Google have an average of 1,890 meta words

 While thinking up keywords, writing meta descriptions, and populating alt text can seem like a chore, doing your due diligence in creating the content behind a page can accelerate your site into the big leagues in short order.
-Learn more about how to make the type of meta content that Google loves.
+Plugins such as Yoast or Rank Math help with this.